MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-overview.md

 ---
 author: Mamaylya
-description: Overview of the Dynamics 365 Guides HoloLens app ms.author: mamaylya ms.date: 01/28/2020
+description: Overview of authroing a guide in the Dynamics 365 Guides HoloLens app ms.author: mamaylya ms.date: 01/28/2020 ms.service: crm-online ms.topic: article
-ms.service: crm-online
-ms.topic: article
-title: Overview of the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
+title: Overview of authoring a guide in the Dynamics 365 Guides HoloLens app ms.reviewer: v-brycho
 ---

-# Overview of the Dynamics 365 Guides HoloLens app
+# Overview of authoring a guide in the the Dynamics 365 Guides HoloLens app

 [Watch a video on HoloLens authoring](https://aka.ms/hololensauthor)